ECON-105 Elements of Economics

-An introduction to the empirical research methods in economics.
-Students will be expected to use real data in a topic chosen in consultation with the instructor and present their findings.
-Prerequisites: Statistics (MGMT-202 or MATH-141 or PSYC-123), ECON-201 and ECON-202 (or ECON-105), senior standing, and instructor's permission.
-4 SH.
-Core: Capstone.
+Introduces students to the empirical research methods in economics.
+Students are expected to use real data in a topic chosen in consultation with the instructor and present their findings.
+Prerequisites: Statistics (MGMT-202 or MATH-141 or PSYC-123), ECON-201 and ECON-202 (or ECON-105), and senior standing.

 ECON-500 Seminar in Economics